PrinciplesDotDev/principles/model-all-state-in-an-application.md

 * [Types of Models](https://deviq.com/kinds-of-models/) - Types of modelling.
 * [MVC, MVP, MVVM  Design Pattern](https://medium.com/@ankit.sinhal/mvc-mvp-and-mvvm-design-pattern-6e169567bbad) - Different patterns used in UI, not an exhaustive list.
 * [ngWhatever - a Better Module structure for Angular](/a-better-module-structure-for-angular/) - An implementation of an advanced MVC design in classic angular.

+References:

+Domain Driven Design - Tackling Complexity at the Heart of Software